bitfocus/companion-module-symetrix-dsp/HELP.md

 **Setup**

 - last_preset _(Last recalled preset from the TCP connection.
 Recalls from Symview will not be displayed)_

-_Note:_ As you can see, the values of control numbers are not stored in variables.
-This is due to the fact you cannot dynamically add a variable.
+- control_value_### _(Returns the current value of a control number when it updates. **Push must be enabled in Composer for the specific control number**)_

-Storing values from control numbers in a variable could only be done by pre-creating x amount of variables and filling these on the go.
+_Note:_ As you can see, the values of control numbers dynamically stored in a variable (replace ### with the control number).

-The current solution for getting actual control values is by using the control_value feedback.
-This feedback will add the value to a button when a new value is received from pushed enabled controllers.
+If a variable does not exist yet, it will be created on the go when needed.